newnightcoder/PRACTICAL-JS-blog-series/LOCAL STORAGE.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/sm5oybd1accwszl7nx1g.gif)

 Cool!

 But there's a **problem**: everytime we refresh the page, it all goes away...
 There's no onscreen persistence of the items we add.
 **Once we hit the refresh button of our browser, our list goes empty**.🔄 😭 We need to fix this!

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/alexnid60865qmgiurxy.gif)

 That's precisely when `localStorage` comes into play!
 The Local Storage is a sort of browser database, that can save our data as strings (key/value pair objects).
-You can see the Local Storage in the devtools: instead of "console"😉, go to "application" (you might need to click on the little double-arrow on the right to have access to it).
+You can see the Local Storage in the devtools: instead of "console"😉 , go to "application" (you might need to click on the little double-arrow on the right to have access to it).
 Here it is:

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/kq4o40maxhp5kweut6mj.png)